fyne-io/developer.fyne.io/started/widgets.md

 Form widget is two column grid where each row has a label and a widget (usually an input).
 The last row of the grid will contain the appropriate form control buttons if any should be shown.

 {% include widget.html name="form" %}

-### Group

-Group widget is list of widgets that contains a visual divider to indicate the group with a title at the top.

-{% include widget.html name="group" %}

 ### Hyperlink